Víctor Jara

 Víctor Lidio Jara Martínez ([ˈbiɣtoɾ ˈliðjo ˈxaɾa maɾˈtines]; 28 September 1932 – 16 September 1973) was a Chilean teacher, theater director, poet, singer-songwriter and Communist political activist.
 He developed Chilean theater by directing a broad array of works, ranging from locally produced plays to world classics, as well as the experimental work of playwrights such as Ann Jellicoe.
 He also played a pivotal role among neo-folkloric musicians who established the Nueva canción chilena (New Chilean Song) movement.
 This led to an uprising of new sounds in popular music during the administration of President Salvador Allende.

 Jara was arrested by the Chilean military shortly after the 11 September 1973 coup led by Augusto Pinochet, which overthrew Allende.
 He was tortured during interrogations and ultimately shot dead, and his body was thrown out on the street of a shantytown in Santiago.
-The contrast between the themes of his songs—which focused on love, peace, and social justice—and his murder transformed Jara into a "potent symbol of struggle for human rights and justice" for those killed during the Pinochet regime.
-His prominent role as an admirer and propagandist for Che Guevara and Allende's government, in which he served as a cultural ambassador through the late 1960s and until the 1973, made him a target.
+The contrast between the themes of his songs, which focused on love, peace, and social justice, and his murder, transformed Jara into a "potent symbol of struggle for human rights and justice" for those killed during the Pinochet regime.
+His prominent role as an admirer and propagandist for Che Guevara and Allende's government, in which he served as a cultural ambassador through the late 1960s and until 1973, made him a target.

 In June 2016, a Florida jury found former Chilean Army officer Pedro Barrientos liable for Jara's murder.
 In July 2018, eight retired Chilean military officers were sentenced to 15 years and a day in prison for Jara's murder.
+Barrientos, who had his U.S. citizenship revoked in July 2023, was arrested in Deltona, Florida, in October 2023.
+Barrientos would be successfully deported back to Chile on 1 December 2023, and was immediately taken into PDI custody.